lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
-This keyword controls the plane wave cut off energy value.
-Unit is eV.
-Can be used in PW mode.
+This keyword controls the plane wave cut-off energy value.
+The unit is eV.
+It can be used in PW mode.

 #### Default
 340 eV